k2OS/MyBarge/README.md

 The controls are heavily influenced by (read: I copied it it directly) The Pepsi Bottle RC Boat ( https://github.com/shane-taurean/Pepsi_Bottle_RC_Boat ) using different libraries for communications, but essentially the controls are the same..

+See https://labitat.dk/wiki/MyBarge for details such as pictures and more as they arrive.

 Hardware (the not-complete-list):
 - 2x Arduino (1 for remote and one for operating the boat)